adrian-deguzman/FitCheck-app/README.md

 Additional resources:
 [Complete Tutorial: Set-up PostgreSQL Database with Django Application](https://medium.com/django-unleashed/complete-tutorial-set-up-postgresql-database-with-django-application-d9e789ffa384)

-If any errors arise, feel free to message the group chat.
+If any errors arise, feel free to message the creator.

+Special thanks to my team Barbie Barrion, Ysaac Mesa, Ian Ferol, and Paolo Ong for implementing other features.

 Thank you, and here's to (as close to) no errors or bugs!